McCowan’s layup at buzzer lifts Fever to win over Liberty

 “Last year is in the past, you can only focus on this year,” she said.

-This was the Liberty’s first regular season game under new owner Joe Tsai.
+This was the Liberty’s first regular-season game under new owner Joe Tsai.
 An investment group led by the Brooklyn Nets minority owner bought the Liberty in late January.
-Tsai, co-founder of the e-commerce giant Alibaba Group, bought a 49 percent interest in the Nets last year.
-Tsai was in attendance along with new WNBA commissioner Cathy Engelbert and acting WNBA President Mark Tatum.
-Engelbert starts officially on July 17 after finishing out her current job as CEO of Deloitte USA next month.
+Tsai, co-founder of the e-commerce giant Alibaba Group, bought a 49% interest in the Nets last year.
+Tsai was in attendance along with new WNBA Commissioner Cathy Engelbert and acting WNBA President Mark Tatum.
+Engelbert starts officially on July 17 after finishing her current job as CEO of Deloitte USA next month.
 The trio met at the half.

 Indiana got off to a rough start, missing its first eight shots before Shenise Johnson’s layup nearly 5 minutes into the game.
 Johnson sat out last year while recovering from an ACL tear suffered in 2017 and then a hamstring injury.
 Indiana built a 39-33 lead at the half despite 16 points by Charles.
 The lead grew to 54-42 with 3:19 left in the third before Reshanda Gray and Bria Hartley rallied New York, which scored 18 of the final 20 points to end the period.
 Gray’s putback with three seconds left capped the run and made it 60-56 for the Liberty.

-MAKING THEIR DEBUTS: Besides McCowan, Asia Durr and Han Xu got their first minutes in the league playing for New York.
+LIBERTY DEBUTS: Asia Durr and Han Xu got their first minutes in the league playing for New York.
 Durr, who was drafted second by the Liberty, finished with eight points.
 Han played 65 seconds.

 “It was fun, exciting.
 First time playing in a game that counts,” Durr said.
 “Got my feet wet.
 I was super impressed with how we played.
 We could have done better.”